christophermarek/Terra/devblog/(6) Pathfinding.md

 First I have to do a few things to make sure an object can move

-Gameloop updating by time now
+Game loop updating by time now

 ![image](https://github.com/christophermarek/Terra/blob/master/devblog/(6)%20Pathfinding/gameloop.PNG)